-Right to privacy is one of the most debatable topics, which had flooded the newspaper and social media and still is one of the major developments by Indian Judiciary.
+Right to privacy is one of the most debatable topics, which had flooded the newspaper and social media and still is one of the major developments by the Indian Judiciary.
 To understand the crux and importance of privacy one needs to be acquainted with the meaning of Privacy.
-In simple words, Privacy generally connotes the right to personal autonomy.
+In simple words, privacy generally connotes the right to personal autonomy.
 Justice D.Y.
 Chandrachud while delivering judgment in Justice K.S.
 Puttaswamy (Retd.) v.
 Union of India concluded 'Privacy includes at its core the preservation of personal intimacies, the sanctity of family life, marriage, procreation, the home and sexual orientation.
 Privacy also connotes a right to be left alone, safeguards individual autonomy.
 Personal choices governing a way of life are intrinsic to privacy.
 Privacy recognizes the plurality and diversity of our culture.'

-The nine-judge bench on 24th August 2017 made a historic decision when it declared privacy as a Fundamental Right enshrined under Part III of Indian Constitution.
-The emergence of this right can be traced in Article 21 of the Indian Constitution, which provides for right to life and personal liberty.
+The nine-judge bench on 24th August 2017 made a historic decision when it declared privacy as a Fundamental Right enshrined under Part III of the Indian Constitution.
+The emergence of this right can be traced to Article 21 of the Indian Constitution, which provides for the right to life and personal liberty.
 The Right to privacy is recognized as a natural and inalienable right under Art 21.
 An intrusion of privacy threatens liberty.

 Hence privacy is such a basic right and is associated with the right of the individual to exercise control over his or her personality.
 The data which is collected under the Aadhaar scheme and saved in UIDAI's database is integral to one's personality and hence making it mandatory to provide basic and intimate information is unconstitutional and violative of these rights.

-Aadhaar is the 12-digit number which came up as identity proof of every Indian, but unfortunately, today it is merely restricted to prevent and dissuade people from being eligible for the entitlement of services.
+Aadhaar is the 12-digit number that came up as identity proof for every Indian, but unfortunately, today it is merely restricted to prevent and dissuade people from being eligible for the entitlement of services.
 It has become a ground of exclusion of services.
 Looking into another factor, the 'world-class security standards' as promised by UIDAI (Unique Identification Development Authority of India), the claims are just as wide as Gargantuan's mouth - just tempting but not real.
 There have been various incidences where we have seen data loss and where the essential data has been leaked bringing out the loopholes in the system.
-Hence privacy which is now our Fundamental Right and protected by Judiciary cannot be allowed to be played upon with, rather strict measures should be adopted to safeguard it as it is not a playing tool.
+Hence, privacy which is now our Fundamental Right and protected by Judiciary cannot be allowed to be played upon with, rather strict measures should be adopted to safeguard it as it is not a playing tool.

 'Fingerprint scanners, iris scanners, Aadhaar cards, have been recovered from the men, police said, indicating a well-established network that appeared to have bypassed extensive security mechanisms set by the Unique Identification Authority of India.'